CDC says it's OK to get a Covid-19 vaccine alongside other vaccines - KTVZ

 A US Centers for Disease Control and Prevention expert said Wednesday that it’s OK to give the coronavirus vaccine alongside other vaccinations, a major boon for children and teenagers behind on their regular inoculations.

-Doctors and other clinicians had previously been advised to avoid giving coronavirus vaccine within two weeks of any other vaccine.
+Doctors and other clinicians were previously advised to avoid giving coronavirus vaccine within two weeks of any other vaccine.
 But Dr. Kate Woodworth of the CDC’s birth defects division said Wednesday that advice has now changed, saying there is substantial data on the safety of the vaccines.

 “Extensive experience with non-Covid-19 vaccines has demonstrated that immunogenicity,” or the ability of a vaccine to provoke an immune response, “and adverse event profiles are generally similar when vaccines are administered simultaneously as when they are administered alone,” Woodworth told a meeting of the CDC’s Advisory Committee on Immunization Practices (ACIP).